bazelbuild/rules_apple/MAINTENANCE.md

 # Maintainers

-The current maintainers are:
+The current maintainers can be seen in the [CODEOWNERS](CODEOWNERS) file.

-- @keith
-- @segiddins
-- @brentleyjones
-- @thii

 # Upstream changes